albithealien/beb/README.md

 ```

 > [!NOTE]
-> You could modify biome.json by adding "formatter.useEditorConfig: true" to use .editorconfig for formatting rules
+> You could modify biome.json by adding `"formatter.useEditorConfig": true` to use an `.editorconfig` for formatting rules if you are into that.

 I heard [Zod](https://zod.dev/) is good!